lambdaclass/concrete/ROADMAP.md

 pipeline unless explicitly justified, and pipeline debugging/reporting can explain where a fact was introduced or lost.

+Design rule for this phase: borrow the useful workflow lessons from Zig, Rust, Odin, SPARK, and Lean, but not their hidden ambiguity.
+Concrete should keep Zig's small-toolchain feel and explicit allocator lesson, Rust's fast feedback loop and review tooling discipline, SPARK's runtime-error proof framing, and Lean's kernel-checked replay discipline.
+It should not import Zig-style lazy checking of unused code, Rust-style implicit `Drop`, broad compile-time metaprogramming that hides generated behavior, or C/C++ warning culture.
+Every pipeline refactor below is judged by that standard: fewer second truth sources, faster local feedback, stronger evidence replay, and no new dark semantics.

 This phase is for refactors pulled by real bug classes, not aesthetic file splits.
 A task belongs here only if it prevents "Check says one thing, another stage says another" bugs, catches a missed constructor/stage interaction, or